cosmiconfig/cosmiconfig/README.md

   });
 ```

-The function `cosmiconfig()` searches for configuration objects and returns a Promise;
+The function `cosmiconfig()` searches for a configuration object and returns a Promise,
-and that Promise resolves with an object containing the information you're looking for.
+which resolves with an object containing the information you're looking for.

 So let's say `var yourModuleName = 'goldengrahams'` — here's how cosmiconfig will work: